 Software test report SilverFast HDR

-All who digitize many images on a professional basis, know the problem: in order to avoid quality losses, the picture must be during scanning already as much as possible adapted to the desired final result.
+All who digitize many images on a professional basis, know the problem: In order to avoid quality losses, the picture must be during scanning already as much as possible adapted to the desired final result.
 Now if the scanner operator is another person, than the one who defines the picture, then it becomes complicated.
 To place both people under one hat proves in the practice of professional photography as difficult to impossible.
 Each picture would have to be defined in advance - if the result is not as desired, the image has to be re-scanned in a time consuming procedure.

-SilverFast HDR can be ordered for 249 € in our online-shop.
-Delivery time: on stock
+SilverFast HDR can be ordered in our online-shop.

 If a picture was scanned optimally for a certain purpose, it's possible that one has to scan it again for another purpose- that's time-consuming and can thereby become very quickly expensive too.

-LaserSoft offers with SilverFast HDR a tool, which should solve exactly those problems.
+LaserSoft Imaging offers with SilverFast HDR a tool, which should solve exactly those problems.
 In combination with a newer SilverFast scanning software version, it allows the separation of the scanning procedure and the picture adjustments.

 What does the SilverFast HDR software?